Topological models of arithmetic: Every countable model is continuously presented on the rationals

-Let us briefly discuss a variant of the final-digits order, which some readers might find natural, but which generates a different topology than the final-digits topology.
-The order, pictured in figure~\ref{Figure.Final-digits-variation}, arises from the lexical order on infinitary binary sequences, if one embeds the finite binary sequences into that space by appending infinitely many zeros at the left.
+\rm{Let us briefly discuss a variant of the final-digits order, which some readers might find natural, but which generates a different topology from the final-digits topology.
+The order, pictured in figure~\ref{Figure.Final-digits-variation} arises from the lexical order on infinitary binary sequences, if one embeds the finite binary sequences into that space by appending infinitely many zeros at the left.
 Thus, one imagines representing the number $6$ with $\cdots0000110$.
-This amounts to treating missing initial digits in the usual binary representations as $0$.
+This amounts to treating missing initial digits in the usual binary representations as $0$.}

-The order is manifestly different from the final-digits order; for example, $0$ is now a least element.
-Nevertheless, this is a dense linear order with least element, and so it is order-isomorphic to $\Q\intersect[0,1)$, which is homeomorphic to $\Q$.
+\rm{The order is manifestly different from the final-digits order; for example, $0$ is now a least element.
+Nevertheless, this is a dense linear order with a least element, and so it is order-isomorphic to $\Q\intersect[0,1)$, which is homeomorphic to $\Q$.
 We should like to point out, however, first, that this order does not give rise to the final-digits topology, since with this variant order, the set of numbers having final digits $110$ has a least element, the number $6$, and so it is not open in this order topology.
-Furthermore, second, the successor function $x\mapsto x+1$ is not continuous with respect to this order, since $1+1=2$, and $2$ has an open neighborhood containing only even numbers, but every open neighborhood of $1$ contains both even and odd numbers, whose sums therefore will not all be in that neighborhood of $2$.
+Secondly, the successor function $x\mapsto x+1$ is not continuous with respect to this order, since $1+1=2$, and $2$ has an open neighborhood containing only even numbers, but every open neighborhood of $1$ contains both even and odd numbers, whose sums therefore will not all be in that neighborhood of $2$.
 Thus, even the successor function is not continuous with respect to this modified order, and in this sense, it was not the right order to consider.
-Nevertheless, one can rescue things somewhat by noting that the final-digits topology is exactly the right-open topology of this order, with basic open sets consisting of half-open intervals $[n,m)$ in the order here, and therefore, by the argument of the main theorem, arithmetic is continuous with respect to the right-open topology of this order.
+Nevertheless, one can rescue things somewhat by noting that the final-digits topology is exactly the right-open topology of this order, with basic open sets consisting of half-open intervals $[n,m)$ in the order here, and therefore, by the argument of the main theorem, arithmetic is continuous with respect to the right-open topology of this order.} \end{remark} \begin{corollary} Every model $M$ (of any cardinality) of $\text{\rm I}\Sigma_1$ has a continuous presentation on the topological space $\Q^M$ with the order topology. \end{corollary}